choulab/lab-website/content/handbook/meetings.md

 * **Purpose**: project update, practice communication
 * Once a week.
 To be scheduled with project members
 * All materials should be uploaded one day in advance of meeting for members to review
-* 10 to 15 min *research update* presentation per member + Q&A
+* 10 to 15 min update per member + Q&A as needed
 * Discussion time as needed

 ## Milestone Meetings
 * **Purpose**: goal setting, career skills development, feedback
 * Twice a year.
 Typically September (goalsetting) and May (feedback)
 * Complete the individual development plan ([IDP](/)) before hand
-* 1 hour long, freeform discussion
+* 30 min to 1 hour long, freeform discussion